magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Even if I never started a new program from a failed test, that has more to do with my age that with my opinion about TDD.
-That said, the workflow induced from the `tdd` task we ended up in the previous tutorial would be criticized by any TDD practitioner.
+That said, the workflow induced from the `tdd` task we ended up in the [previous tutorial][1] would be criticized by any TDD practitioner.
 We'd like to please them a little bit better than that.

 ## Task Options DSL